Healthy UNH Blogger: Suzanne Hogan , All Entries

 On the Mental Health America website, there are numerous sources about mental illnesses including a section just for college students.
 Mental health issues are very likely to occur in college students, whether it be anxiety of living away from home or stress from the intense schoolwork.
 Within the help resources is a page dedicated to the Top Ten Freshman Year Issues.
 It lists major problems that almost everyone has to deal with including roommates, sleeping, money, and schoolwork.
 It also gives pointers on how to deal with these issues.

 These resources are great places to start, but if you feel you need more guidance, don’t forget about the Counseling Center here at UNH.
-It’s a great place to get in touch with your mind and improve your overall wellbeing.Tagged In: anxiety, counseling, Counseling Center, Healthy UNH, Mental Health Month, Mind Your Health, Nutrition, Stress, Suzy Hogan, UNH Health Services
+It’s a great place to get in touch with your mind and improve your overall wellbeing.Tagged In: anxiety, counseling, Counseling Center, Healthy UNH, Mental Health Month, mental wellness, Mind Your Health, Nutrition, Stress, Suzy Hogan, UNH Health Services

 By: Suzanne Hogan